 Son.
 Brother.
 Leo.
 Warrior.
 Poet.

-Troy Cabida was born and raised in Manila, Philippines, where he first thought that he could something do good.
-He is currently based in central London.
+Troy Cabida was born and raised in Manila, Philippines, where he first thought that he could write something good.
+He is currently based in central London where he works as a poet and a library assistant.

 He has written columns for BANG Edutainment, Miracle E-Zine, Instazine21, Migreat, Infinity House and The Online Rag.
 He has edited for Siblíní Journal, Thought Collection Publishing and he is currently fiction editor for The Murmur House.
 He is also credited as editor for Thought Collection Publishing’s first poetry collection “30 Days Dry” by Chicago poet-playwright Robert Eric Shoemaker.